Predestination and Human Responsibility

 Desires All Men To Be Saved

-The strongest invitation of all is found in 1 Tim.
-2:1-4,
+The strongest invitation of all is found in 1 Timothy 2:1-4,

 First of all, then, I urge that entreaties and prayers, petitions and thanksgivings, be made on behalf of all men, for kings and all who are in authority, so that we may lead a tranquil and quiet life in all godliness and dignity.
 This is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth.
-(NASB) 1 Tim.
-2:1-4
+1 Timothy 2:1-4 (NASB)

 Here God encourages us to pray for “all men,” “kings” and “all in authority.”
 Some who have battled over this passage have on occasion claimed that “all” does not mean “all.”
 Some have claimed that God is referring to “some men,” “a few kings” and a “select number in authority” – those whom God elected.
 But the Greek words for “all” in this passage are panton and pantas.
 They mean “all, whole, or every.”
 That is, God “desires all men to be saved.”
 The passage teaches that God wants all men, whether kings, those in authority, and those working in the office or in the field – all men – to be saved.